-How Dun & Bradstreet’s Finance Department Modernized its Credit Operations
+How Dun & Bradstreet’s Finance Department Modernized Its Credit Operations

-The CFO’s primary mandate is value creation, which requires the finance team to play a hands-on role in developing the company strategy, optimizing resource allocation, and driving profitable growth—all while managing risk in an increasingly complex world.
+The CFO’s primary mandate is value creation, which requires the finance team to play a hands-on role in developing the company strategy, optimizing resource allocation, and driving profitable growth — all while managing risk in an increasingly complex world.
 To do this effectively, finance teams need to find ways to free up time on more routinized, yet critical, foundational activities, such as reporting and controls.

-We have found through our own recent research that, while finance leaders see promise in modern tools such as automation, machine learning, and analytics to drive efficiency and growth, most aren’t sufficiently leveraging them.
-Increasing business complexity, budget pressure, short-term goals and challenges in managing data all play a role in inhibiting teams from using these tools to the fullest.
+We have found through our own research that, while finance leaders see promise in modern tools such as automation, machine learning, and analytics to drive efficiency and growth, most aren’t sufficiently leveraging them.
+Increasing business complexity, budget pressure, short-term goals, and challenges in managing data all play a role in inhibiting teams from using these tools to the fullest.

 At Dun & Bradstreet, we are faced with the same challenges as many other companies: trying to do more with less and scaling in real time.
 To address this, we have embraced continuous agile process redesign as a key operating principle to ensure that we improve our operations as we run the business.